-Teacher quality has been identified in a variety of studies as a significant factor in the determination of student achievement (see e.g. Hanushek and Rivkin 2010; Kane et al. 2010)

-However, identifying and measuring teacher quality has proved to be challenging, because observable characteristics such as attainment of advanced degrees, years of teaching experience, certifications, and ongoing professional development have not consistently explained variation in teacher-specific contributions to student achievement (Rockoff 2004; Rivkin et al. 2005; Aaronson et al. 2007).
-Conflicting results on factors affecting teacher quality are often attributed to differences in methodology and data (Kane et al. 2010; Rothstein 2010).
+Teacher quality has been identified in a variety of studies as a significant determinant of student achievement (e.g., Hanushek 2011; Hanushek and Rivkin 2010; Kane et al. 2011).
+However, identifying and measuring teacher quality has proved to be challenging, because observable characteristics such as attainment of advanced degrees, years of teaching experience, certifications, and ongoing professional development have not consistently explained variation in teacher-specific contributions to student achievement (Rockoff 2004; Rivkin et al. 2005;